awsdocs/aws-systems-manager-user-guide/doc_source/parameter-store-finding-public-parameters.md

 # Finding public parameters<a name="parameter-store-finding-public-parameters"></a>

-You can search for public parameters using the AWS Systems Manager Parameter Store \(Parameter Store\) console or the AWS Command Line Interface \(AWS CLI\)\.
+You can search for public parameters using the Parameter Store console or the AWS Command Line Interface\.
 A public parameter name begins with `aws/service/list`\.
 The next part of the name corresponds to the service that owns that parameter\.

-Below is a list of some of the services which provide public parameters:
+Below is a list of some services which provide public parameters:
 + ami\-al\-latest
 + ami\-amazon\-linux\-latest
 + ami\-windows\-latest